axelarnetwork/amplifier-advisory-committee/src/chains/sui/Sui Report.md

 ---

-## Section 2: Network and Protocol Integrity [Common Prefix, Eiger, NodeMonster]
+## Section 2: Network and Protocol Integrity
 ### 2.1 Network Architecture
 Sui is a Layer 1 blockchain that supports scalable, high-performance decentralized applications.
 Unlike traditional blockchain architectures, Sui employs an object-based accounting model and a modified Delegated Proof-of-Stake (DPoS) consensus mechanism.
 Transactions are categorized into "simple" and "complex," with simple transactions bypassing traditional consensus steps, enhancing performance.
 Complex transactions leverage Narwhal for data availability and Bullshark for ordering, ensuring efficiency and resilience.